ipvalverde/PipelineNet/README.md

 This is a default implementation of the `IMiddlewareResolver`, which is used to create instances of the middleware types.

 When configuring a pipeline/chain of responsibility you define the types of the middleware, when the flow is executed those middleware needs to be instantiated, so `IMiddlewareResolver` is responsible for that.
+Instantiated middleware are disposed automatically if they implement `IDisposable` or `IAsyncDisposable`.
 You can even create your own implementation, since the
 `ActivatorMiddlewareResolver` only works for parametersless constructors.

 ## ServiceProvider implementation